Ponzi schemer Bernie Madoff dies in prison at 82

 Madoff responded: “There is no innocent explanation.”

-As he had from the start, Madoff insisted in his plea that he acted alone — something the FBI never believed.
-As agents scoured records for evidence of a broader conspiracy and cultivated DiPascali as a cooperator, the scandal turned Madoff into a pariah, evaporated life fortunes, wiped out charities and apparently pushed some investors to commit suicide.

-A trustee was appointed to recover funds — sometimes by suing hedge funds and other large investors who came out ahead — and divvying up those proceeds to victims.
-The search for Madoff’s assets “has unearthed a labyrinth of interrelated international funds, institutions and entities of almost unparalleled complexity and breadth,” the trustee, Irving Picard, said in a 2009 report.
+A trustee was appointed to recover funds — sometimes by suing hedge funds and other large investors who came out ahead.
+The effort is still ongoing, and to date has returned around 70% of lost funds to investors.

-The report said the trustee has located assets and businesses “of interest” in 11 places: Great Britain, Ireland, France, Luxembourg, Switzerland, Spain, Gibraltar, Bermuda, the British Virgin Islands, the Cayman Islands, the Bahamas.
-More than 15,400 claims against Madoff were filed.

 He claimed he and his wife were tormented, saying she “cries herself to sleep every night, knowing all the pain and suffering I have caused.”